Pericarditis refers to inflammation of the lining of the heart known as the pericardium.

 The serous pericardium is a double layered membrane that surrounds the heart.

 The pericardium is composed of a tough, outer fibrous layer and an inner, serous layer.
 The combined thickness of these layers is 1-2mm.
-The fibrous pericardium is a tough sac, which completely surround the heart but remains unattached.
+The fibrous pericardium is a tough sac, which completely surrounds the heart but remains unattached.

 The serous pericardium is composed of two membranes that line the heart.
 These are the parietal and visceral pericardium.
 Between these two membranes is a small volume of fluid.